raspiblitz/raspiblitz/README.md

 `ssh admin@[YOURIP]` → use password: `raspiblitz`

-Now follow the dialoge in your terminal.
-This can take some time (prepare some coffee) - but in the end you should have a running Lightning node on your RaspberryPi that you can start to learn and hack on --> see Chapter "Your First Lightning Transaction"
+**Now follow the dialoge in your terminal.
+This can take some time (prepare some coffee) - but in the end you should have a running Lightning node on your RaspberryPi that you can start to learn and hack on.**

 ## Documentation